zhulinyv/Semi-Auto-NovelAI-to-Pixiv/README_EN.md

 - 6. In the request headers, you can find the Cookie and X-Csrf-Token.
 - ![97ae3696ad11708ae2eb0474f198de0c](https://github.com/zhulinyv/Semi-Auto-NovelAI-to-Pixiv/assets/66541860/e59caaf6-c69d-485e-965d-d7d924397667)

-## 🎉 Use
+## 🌟 Usage

-**Running `run.bat` will automatically open the default browser and navigate to [127.0.0.1:11451](http://127.0.0.1:11451).**
+- **Run `run.bat`, it will automatically open the default browser and navigate to [127.0.0.1:11451](http://127.0.0.1:11451)**

-For legacy users: It's no longer recommended to run individual scripts; please use the WebUI instead.
+- For old version users: It's no longer recommended to run individual scripts.
+Please use the WebUI.

-If it's really necessary (for example: if the browser has been added to the sleep whitelist but still can't continue generating on inactive pages), please configure the directory and other parameters in the WebUI and click **Generate Standalone Script** (you can also read the source code yourself to write your own standalone script), then run the `run_stand_alone_scripts.bat` in the root directory.
+- If it's really necessary (for example, if the browser has added the sleep whitelist but cannot continue generating on an inactive page), please configure the directory and other parameters in the WebUI and click **Generate Standalone Scripts** (you can also read the source code to write standalone scripts by yourself), then run **run_stand_alone_scripts.bat** in the root directory.

-If your want function do not here, please submit issue or join my QQ group 632344043 or turn to: [Wiki](https://github.com/zhulinyv/Semi-Auto-NovelAI-to-Pixiv/wiki/%E6%8F%92%E4%BB%B6%E5%BC%80%E5%8F%91)
+- For plugin development, please refer to: [Wiki](https://github.com/zhulinyv/Semi-Auto-NovelAI-to-Pixiv/wiki/%E6%8F%92%E4%BB%B6%E5%BC%80%E5%8F%91)

+> [!TIP]
+> Above is endless darkness, below is endless darkness, as if trapped in an endless vortex.

 ## 📖 To-Do

+> [!TIP]
+> Darkness is like invisible hands, tightly embracing me, deeply devouring my thoughts.

 + [x] Batch text-to-image generation
 + [x] Batch image-to-image generation